 I will wave my arm and say that many things happened, and at the end of the semester I had overengineered the process in a big way.
 In an effort to optimize everything, I had written a full library of computer code to do everything from product performance simulation, to weather prediction and statistical analysis.
 My advisor told me I should commercialize what I had done.

 I will wave my arm again and say that many things happened and my social life suffered.
 A few years and several programming languages later, I had started a business and commercialized my software.
 A short while later my company was acquired, I quit my day job, and overnight I went from being a designer of medical products to being a renewable energy software engineer.
-A drastically simplified and beautified version of my software can be used here.

 So what’s the point, and why am I not talking about our trip?
 Because I want to demonstrate that sometimes things happen in our lives that seem trivial, but they can alter our path in unexpected ways.
 This is what happened the day Nacho’s transmission went belly up three miles from the small Colombian mountain village of Susacón.